AdobeDocs/marketo.en/help/marketo/getting-started/inheriting-a-marketo-instance/new-inherit-overview.md

 ---
 # Jumpstart an Inherited Marketo Engage Instance {#jumpstart-an-inherited-marketo-engage-instance}

 Starting a new job or taking over an existing instance from another admin?
-Taking over a live instance that's been running for a while can seem a little daunting, but this guide will help.
+Taking over a live instance that's been running for a while can seem a little daunting, but this guide will help you get up and running in no time.

-Use the 'Marketo Engage Instance Audit Admin Checklist' to review and test your instance, troubleshoot errors, and investigate red flags before they become a problem.
+## Items to Check Off {#items-to-check-off}

+Make sure you're properly set up with the right kinds of access and information.

+* Watch a short overview of [**what Marketo does**](https://pages2.marketo.com/demoFull.html){target="_blank"}.

+* **Set up your profile** in the [**Marketing Nation**](https://nation.marketo.com/){target="_blank"} community (username and password required).

+* Read up on the [**Marketing Community Guidelines**](https://nation.marketo.com/t5/community-guidelines/ct-p/community-guidelines){target="_blank"}.

+* Click **[!UICONTROL Your Places]** on your Marketo Nation community profile to check out your company's Account Page.

+* Learn how to [**submit a support case**](https://nation.marketo.com/t5/Knowledgebase/Submitting-a-Support-Case-to-Marketo-Support/ta-p/252201){target="_blank"} (and confirm you're [**set up as an authorized support contact**](https://nation.marketo.com/t5/Knowledgebase/Managing-Authorized-Support-Contacts/ta-p/254341){target="_blank"}).

+* [**Manage users**](/help/marketo/product-docs/administration/users-and-roles/managing-marketo-users.md){target="_blank"} and delete those who have left your company.

 ## Inherited Instance Audit Guides {#inherited-instance-audit-guides}

-The online guides below will help you navigate the different areas of Marketo Engage and address the various tasks required to perform an audit, with links to recommended help documentation included.
-You can also download the checklist in spreadsheet form.
+The checklists below have been put together with input from Marketo Champions to help you get up to speed quickly.
+Learn how to navigate the different areas of Marketo Engage and perform the various tasks required to perform an audit, with links to recommended help documentation included.

+You can also download the checklists in spreadsheet form.

 * [Admin section](/help/marketo/getting-started/inheriting-a-marketo-instance/new-inherit-doc-1.md)